Nathan Booth, PhD, University of South Alabama

-On a personal level, my “other” full-time job is being a mom to two wonderful children.
+On a personal level, my “other” full-time job is being a mom to two wonderful kids.
 Our family enjoys staying active with outdoor activities of all types, playing board games (stand back, I’m pretty competitive!), attending theater events, and reading together.
 Lately, much of my time has been dedicated to providing taxi service for and attending numerous kids’ sporting and extra-curricular activities.
 We also have two dogs, a very sweet Goldendoodle, Penelope Pickle and her ornery little sister, Lola Lemondrop (Golden Retriever) who take me for frequent walks and helps me easily meet my Fitbit goals.
 Though I don’t have a lot of “me time,” I am an avid fiction reader and am always looking for new book suggestions.
 I feel most at peace when I am in the sun and near the ocean and hope to live a bit nearer to a coast when I retire someday.

 Anne Meyer, PhD, Southern Illinois University-Carbondale